Chewy Gluten Free Coconut Macaroons Recipe

 Homemade Coconut Macaroons

-This easy old fashioned macaroons recipe was one of these most popular treats (if not THE most popular!) that I made for our little coffee shop.
 Once word got out that I had a fresh batch out of the oven, they were usually gone within the first hour of business.
-I’ve been wanting to share this recipe with you for a long time and now I finally have a chance to today!
+I’ve been wanting to share this recipe with you for a long time, and now I finally have a chance to do so today!

-Easy Chewy Gluten Free Coconut Macaroons Recipe
+Ingredients in Easy Chewy Gluten Free Coconut Macaroons Recipe

 Coconut Macaroons Recipe

-How to Make Chewy Coconut Macaroons
+Step by Step Instructions for How to Make Chewy Coconut Macaroons

 Here are all the ingredients that you need.
 This is a very simple recipe!
-I usually use unsweetened coconut but you can use either sweetened or unsweetened depending on what you have on hand and how sweet you want your cookies to be.
+I usually use unsweetened coconut, but you can use either sweetened or unsweetened, depending on what you have on hand and how sweet you want your cookies to be.

 Coconut Macaroons Sugar